All Episodes

 At this point, he's gone.

-And then what they actually, another thing, um, his parents ended up praising the police uh for shooting him, which is crazy, but I mean, I guess their son was on some on some demon time, so they had to do what they had to do.
+But I mean, I guess their son was on some demon time, so they had to do what they had to do.

 25-year-old gunman in the Louisville bank shooting is speaking out.

-They say there were no warning signs that their son was going to snap.
+They say there were no warning signs that their son was going to snap, and they have words of praise for the cops who killed for those that are wondering about the other police officer, Nick Wilt.

-For those that are wondering about the other police officer, Nick Will, uh, I put a link to below, guys, uh, for a Facebook page, so you guys can go ahead and donate.
+Uh, I put a link below, guys, uh, for a Facebook page, so you guys can go ahead and donate.

-Like I said before, you don't have to donate down to this stream.
+Like I said before, you don't have to donate dollars to this stream.

-Uh, there's also a Vemo there, and that will be um to his um medical recovery and medical care.
+Uh, there's also a Venmo there, and that will be um to his um medical recovery and medical care.

 He's in critical condition right now, and he because he was shot in the head.

-Their public statement comes as police are releasing panic 911 calls from that day, including one from the shooter's own mother.
+Their son during the shootout, their public statement comes as police are releasing panic 911 calls from that day, including one from the shooter's own mother.

 The parents of bank shooter Connor Sturgeon are praising the police for taking down their son before he killed more victims.